EPCCed/2025-02-24_CCP9-GradSchool/_episodes/20-emissions.md

 | Heaviest user | 53,600 kgCO2e | 101,000 | 9,200 | 851,000 |
 | Average user | 1,800 kgCO2e | 3,400 | 310 | 29,000 |

 - 1 mile of average UK car = 0.530 kgCO2e.
-From: [https://howbadarebananas.com/]
+From: [How bad are bananas?](https://howbadarebananas.com/)
 - 8 oz (225 g) raw steak from UK beef herd = 5.8 kgCO2e.
-From: [https://howbadarebananas.com/]
+From: [How bad are bananas?](https://howbadarebananas.com/)
 - 225 g portion of UK carrots = 0.063 kgCO2e.
-From: [https://howbadarebananas.com/]
+From: [How bad are bananas?](https://howbadarebananas.com/)